abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 ```
 Note the fields `IsDefaultClass`, `Provisioner`, and `ReclaimPolicy`.
 The `Provisioner` attribute references the
 _"driver"_ for the Storage Class.
 Minikube comes with it's own driver `k8s.io/minikube-hostpath` that simply mounts
-a hostpath from within the VM as a volume.
+a hostpath from within the VM as a Volume.

 3) Create PVC `pvc-standard` from the manifest `manifests/pvc-standard.yaml` or use the yaml below.